Rangers vs. Pirates Player Props Betting Odds

-You can find player prop bet odds for Marcus Semien, Bryan Reynolds and other players on the Texas Rangers and Pittsburgh Pirates heading into their matchup at 6:35 PM ET on Monday at PNC Park.
+Player prop bet options for Marcus Semien, Bryan Reynolds and others are listed when the Texas Rangers visit the Pittsburgh Pirates at PNC Park on Tuesday (at 6:35 PM ET).

 Bet on this matchup or its props with DraftKings!